State of Burma: Government of the State of Burma

+The only legal political party was Dobama-Sinyetha Asiayone.

 On 25 September 1943, as promised, Japan ceded all of the Shan states to Burma except for the part east of the Salween River i.e. Kengtung and Mongpan, which had already been given to Thailand.
 Ba Maw attended the Greater East Asia Conference in Tokyo from 5–6 November 1943.

 Though now nominally independent, the power of the State of Burma to exercise its sovereignty was largely circumscribed by wartime agreements with Japan.
 The Imperial Japanese Army maintained a large presence and continued to act arbitrarily, despite Japan no longer having official control over Burma.

 During 1943 and 1944, the Burma National Army made contacts with other political groups inside Burma, including the Communist Party of Burma which had been operating underground.
 Eventually, a popular front organization called the Anti-Fascist Organisation (AFO) was formed with Thakin Soe as the leader.
 Through the communists and the Japanese-sponsored Arakan Defence Army, the Burmese were eventually able to make contact with the British Force 136 in India.
 The initial contacts were always indirect.
 Force 136 was also able to make contacts with members of the BNA's Karen unit in Rangoon.

 In December 1944, the AFO contacted the Allies, indicating their readiness to defect to the Allied cause by launching a national uprising which would include the forces of BNA.
 However, this was opposed by the British, who considering the timing to be unfavorable, and who had considerable reservations about supporting the BNA.
 The first BNA-led uprising against the Japanese occurred early in 1945 in central Burma.

 On 27 March 1945, the remainder of the BNA paraded in Rangoon and marched out ostensibly to assist the Japanese army in the battles then raging in Central Burma against invading Allied forces.
 Instead, the BNA openly declared war on the Japanese.
 Aung San and others subsequently began negotiations with Lord Mountbatten and officially joined the Allies as the Patriotic Burmese Forces.
 Without the support of the BNA, the government of the State of Burma quickly collapsed, and Ba Maw fled via Thailand to Japan, where he was captured later that year and was held in Sugamo Prison, Tokyo, until 1946.